Acteus/ISO-Frontend/README.md

 ## Development

 To run locally, simply open `index.html` in a web browser.
 No build process required as this is a static site.

+## Troubleshooting

+### Common GitHub Pages Issues

+**Permission Denied Errors:**
+- Ensure GitHub Pages is enabled in Settings → Pages
+- Make sure the repository is public
+- Check that GitHub Actions are enabled in Settings → Actions

+**Build Failures:**
+- Verify all files are committed to the repository
+- Check that the workflow file is properly formatted
+- Ensure the `.nojekyll` file is present

+**Site Not Loading:**
+- Wait a few minutes after deployment completes
+- Check the repository's Pages settings for the correct URL
+- Verify that `index.html` is in the root directory

 ## Support